websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-content-metrics-using-content-performance-tool.md

 ## Reviewing Content Information

-The top area in the Content Performance panel provides general information about your content.
+The top area in the Content Performance tool provides general information about your content.

 | Label | Description |
 | --- | --- |